Tag: oconnell

 Madigan’s: North Earl St.

-This is no solitary phenomenon though, this feeling can be evoked by many different stimuli – many will experience it upon the occasion of hearing the Glenroe theme tune, some even attribute it to seeing horses jumping around in the RDS in late August.
-At any moment you are just one small experience away from your mind being tricked into thinking that good times are coming to a close and that normality’s resumption is closer than before.
+This is no solitary phenomenon, though; this feeling can be evoked by many different stimuli – many will experience it upon the occasion of hearing the Glenroe theme tune, some even attribute it to seeing horses jumping around in the RDS in late August.
+At any moment, you are just one small experience away from your mind being tricked into thinking that good times are coming to a close and that normality’s resumption is closer than before.

 The above is an excerpt from my manifesto calling for Carvery Bars to be removed from all public houses.
 I’ve said it before, I’ll say it again: Carvery Bars in plain sight within the confines of a pub are the Devil’s work.
 Consider it to be a DublinByPub core belief that no one person should be at risk of getting that sinking Sunday feeling while they’re out on the pints, except maybe on a Sunday.

-Madigan’s of North Earl St, as you might have guessed, has a carvery bar and I think the previous number of paragraphs say all that needs to be said on that.
+Madigan’s of North Earl St, as you might have guessed, has a carvery bar, and I think the previous number of paragraphs say all that needs to be said on that.
 The pub sits in the centre point between its two identically named sister pubs on Abbey & O Connell St. Aesthetically the pub follows a similar design specification to these sister pubs whereby well-kept wooding fittings and stained glass are the order of the day.
 It’s a fairly narrow pub and split into two atria by a rather ornate wooden divider that houses a recessed clock in its centre.
-A long marble bar which compliments the mosaic flooring well runs along the right side of the further of the two atria before stopping to accommodate that feature which will not be mentioned once more.
+A long marble bar, which complements the mosaic flooring well, runs along the right side of the further of the two atria before stopping to accommodate that feature which will not be mentioned once more.

 The pint was of an acceptable standard and at €5.20 came in at far better value than that on sale in the O Connell St branch.
 The staff couldn’t be faulted too much and even accommodated Pintman Nº2’s insatiable appetite for international football by putting the World Cup on the nearest TV to us.

 We couldn’t quantify Madigan’s of North Earl St as anything other than a great-looking boozer.
 But the truth is that it’s quite unlikely that we’d take to frequenting it when we’ve such a Grá for so many boozers nearby.
-But who knows, leave the food in the kitchen and we might talk.
+But who knows, leave the food in the kitchen, and we might talk.

 Doyle’s: College St.

-Sitting on the corner of College St. – Doyle’s can sometimes be considered something of an ad-hoc student bar serving the nearby Trinity College.
+Sitting on the corner of College St., Doyle’s can sometimes be considered something of an ad-hoc student bar serving the nearby Trinity College.
 More a bar with students than a student bar, you can forego the thoughts of sloppy-drunk youngsters nosily gathered around a beer pong table when you come to think of Doyle’s – the place is first and foremost a public house.
-Traditional in its appearance – it’s decorated in similar tones to average Dublin Pubs throughout town.
+Traditional in its appearance, it’s decorated in similar tones to average Dublin Pubs throughout town.
 Dark woods are used for the bar, the floors and the church pew-style seating and set the overall look of the pub.
-The walls display the usual mix of ephemera relating to sport, drinking, music and local history while flourishes of exposed brick and air ducts add a sort of understated rustic charm to the room.
-The bar itself follows the circular pattern of the pub – wrapping around the curves of the room it leaves no patron more than a couple of metres away from a point of service.
+The walls display the usual mix of ephemera relating to sport, drinking, music and local history, while flourishes of exposed brick and air ducts add a sort of understated rustic charm to the room.
+The bar itself follows the circular pattern of the pub – wrapping around the curves of the room, it leaves no patron more than a couple of metres away from a point of service.

 The pint of stout has always hit the mark for us in here and has never given us too much reason for complaint.
-There’s a decent mix of crafty options alongside the old reliables and there’s usually an offer or two on the go for the students and thrifty postgraduates alike.
+There’s a decent mix of crafty options alongside the old reliables, and there’s usually an offer or two on the go for the students and thrifty postgraduates alike.

 All in all, we couldn’t fault Doyle’s too much.
-It’s a pub that facilitated Pintman №3’s tentative foray into the world of pints and pubs and he refuses to view it through any other lens than one that’s heavily tinted with nostalgia.
-And that’s not to say that the rest of us don’t have our fond memories of the place too – notwithstanding the time the three of us almost came to blows after a disagreement over a question in a Father Ted quiz in the upstairs bar.
+It’s a pub that facilitated Pintman №3’s tentative foray into the world of pints and pubs, and he refuses to view it through any other lens than one that’s heavily tinted with nostalgia.
+And that’s not to say that the rest of us don’t have our fond memories of the place too, notwithstanding the time the three of us almost came to blows after a disagreement over a question in a Father Ted quiz in the upstairs bar.
 But that’s a story for another day.

 Of all the questions that people level at us here in DublinByPub, the one that we seem to find ourselves on the end of the most is that which seeks to identify what our favourite thing about the Pubs of Dublin is.
-Now if we’re entirely honest with ourselves here, I think we’d have to admit that the only consistent thing about the answers we’ve given to this particular query over the years would be the level of inconsistency that could be attributed to them.
-For, you see, there are a great multitude of things that we hold dear when it comes to the watering holes of this city – and if you are to query us on such a broad topic we will take full liberty to fly off on any given tangent influenced solely by what happens to come to mind at that particular moment.
+Now, if we’re entirely honest with ourselves here, we’d have to admit that the only consistent thing about the answers we’ve given to this query over the years would be the level of inconsistency that could be attributed to them.
+For, you see, there are a great multitude of things that we hold dear when it comes to the watering holes of this city – and if you are to query us on such a broad topic, we will take full liberty to fly off on any given tangent influenced solely by what happens to come to mind at that particular moment.

 Madigan’s: O’Connell St.